Eluented/snake-game-howabout/README.md

 - Randomised MGS Snake death audio plays when you die (between 1 to 5)

 ### Challenges
-- Understanding the source code and not altering it too much
 - Many bugs being introduced when I added additional features - such as holding space to pause and holding shift to speed up
-- Time - I was working part-time at my father's place
 - Making the game controls work on mobile screens
 - Fixing the bug where if you go up and the opposite direction you instantly die (still couldn't figure it out)